Variable-speed, Variable-volume Pump and MotorComponent

 Table 1 shows the plant and system configurations that may contain a VSVV pump and motor and the controlling variable.

 Table 1.
-Plants and systems applicable to variable-speed pumps
+Plants and systems containing variable-speed, variable-volume pumps

 Plant